Niacin, otherwise known as vitamin B3, is used to produce energy, fatty acids, cholesterol, and more.

 For adults, the recommended daily amount of niacin is 16 mg for men, and 14 mg for women.

 There’s also an upper limit of 35 mg.
-If you reach it, you will experience a “flushing” reaction, usually starting with your face.
+If you reach it, you will likely experience a “flushing” reaction, usually starting with your face.
 It’s not serious, but could cause some discomfort.

 On to the best vegan sources of niacin.